 register now

-In this program, we work together to cultivate a welcoming and joyful space for families and children to safely explore nature – and practice what it means to teach, learn, play and grow in anti-racist and anti-bias community.
-Each class is gently structured to include a circle time, story, snack and free play.
+In every session, we nurture a welcoming, joyful space where families can safely explore nature and practice what it means to teach, learn, and play in an anti-racist, anti-bias community.
+Each class follows a gentle rhythm with circle time, story, snack, and free play, balancing consistency and freedom for both children and caregivers.

-Join us as we sing, walk, leap, dig, run, sort, observe, smell, track, touch, listen, laugh, taste, tumble, climb, build, deconstruct, and work together.
-Minds, bodies, and spirits are engaged as we stretch our understandings of the place we live in and what it means to care for ourselves and each other.
+Together, we sing, walk, leap, dig, run, sort, observe, smell, track, touch, listen, laugh, taste, tumble, climb, build, and deconstruct.
+Minds, bodies, and spirits are engaged as we deepen our connection to the land and to one another — discovering what it truly means to care for ourselves, our community, and the world we share.

 Program goals